JavaScript seems to be disabled in your browser.

 Overview

-Garage 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and simple to use.
-A patented polymerizing process permanently fuses the color to the polyester film covering, getting rid of the possibilities of color-layer separation and permits rearranging the covering on your model.
-UltraCote's unique capability to both diminish and stretch make it remarkable to other coverings for walking around tight curves and wingtips.
+Hangar 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and simple to apply.
+A patented polymerizing procedure completely merges the color to the polyester film covering, removing the possibilities of color-layer separation and permits repositioning the covering on your model.
+UltraCote's unique capability to both diminish and stretch make it exceptional to other coverings for walking around tight curves and wingtips.

-The covering job can only be as good as the finish of the surface area it's applied over.
-In order for the covering to effectively follow a surface, the surface area needs to first be smooth and clean.
-Sand the model using a sanding block and gradually finer sandpaper, with the final sanding being finished with 320 grit paper.
-Vacuum away all the dust, as specks of dust under the covering will leave undesirable bumps.
-Fill spaces and damages with a top quality filler.
-If using light-colored UltraCote® (such as white or yellow), use a tan-colored filler that matches the wood color to avoid the filler from showing through.
+The covering task can just be as excellent as the surface of the surface area it's used over.
+In order for the covering to properly comply with a surface area, the surface area should first be smooth and clean.
+Sand the model using a sanding block and gradually finer sandpaper, with the last sanding being made with 320 grit paper.
+Vacuum away all of the dust, as specks of dust under the covering will leave unsightly bumps.
+Fill spaces and damages with a high-quality filler.
+If using light-colored UltraCote® (such as white or yellow), utilize a tan-colored filler that matches the wood color to prevent the filler from showing through.

-Pro Tip - Some professional home builders “raise the grain” then sand a 2nd time with 320 or 400 grit paper for the supreme finish.
-After the model is sanded, use a moist fabric to clean down the model.
-Some modelers choose to use a fine-mist squirt bottle filled with water to dampen the surface areas to be covered.
-As the surface area dries, anchored wood fibers in the surface area will “stand up.”
+Pro Pointer - Some professional builders “raise the grain” then sand a 2nd time with 320 or 400 grit paper for the ultimate surface.
+After the model is sanded, utilize a wet cloth to clean down the model.
+Some modelers choose to utilize a fine-mist squirt bottle filled with water to dampen the surface areas to be covered.
+As the surface area dries, imbedded wood fibers in the surface area will “stand.”
 When dry, sand the surface areas once again using 320 or 400 grit paper.
-Raising the grain now and sanding it off will avoid the grain from raising later on under the covering, producing a bumpy finish.
-Vacuum the model completely and avoid touching the model with oily hands.Your model is now all set for covering!
+Raising the grain now and sanding it off will prevent the grain from raising later on under the covering, developing a rough surface.
+Vacuum the model thoroughly and avoid touching the model with oily hands.Your model is now ready for covering!

 Trim Movie to Size:

 Start by covering the bottom of one wing half.
-Using scissors or sharp pastime knife, cut a piece of UltraCote® a few inches bigger than had to cover the wing.
-Eliminate the backing (save for later on) and place the covering with the adhesive (dull) side down, focused over the wing.
-Set the covering iron to the application temperature level of 220°F.
+Using scissors or sharp pastime knife, cut a piece of UltraCote® a few inches larger than needed to cover the wing.
+Get rid of the backing (save for later on) and place the covering with the adhesive (dull) side down, centered over the wing.
+Set the covering iron to the application temperature of 220°F.

-Pro Tip - If the iron you're using does not show the real temperature level, here is a suggestion that will guarantee your iron is effectively set.Water boils at 212°F. Permit your iron to heat up at a medium setting.
-When the iron reaches its stabilized temperature level, carefully put a few drops of water on the iron's surface area.
-Adjust the temperature level until the water just begins to boil off.
-This technique is remarkably precise and is normally within 10° (of the exact application temperature level of 220).
+Pro Pointer - If the iron you're using does not show the real temperature, here is an idea that will ensure your iron is properly set.Water boils at 212°F. Enable your iron to warm up at a medium setting.
+When the iron reaches its supported temperature, carefully put a few drops of water on the iron's surface area.
+Adjust the temperature till the water simply starts to boil off.
+This approach is surprisingly accurate and is generally within 10° (of the precise application temperature of 220).

-Tack the covering to the spar or the high point of the wing, using your iron as shown (an iron sock is highly recommened).
-Gently pull the covering toward the root and toward the pointer, as you work the iron from the center of the spar to the root and pointer of the wing.
-Press gently with the iron, allowing the heat (not pressure) to trigger the adhesive and bond the covering to the high point.
-Preferably, the covering will naturally lay flat versus the whole surface area with a minimum of wrinkles.
+Tack the covering to the spar or the peak of the wing, using your iron as shown (an iron sock is highly recommened).
+Gently pull the covering towards the root and towards the suggestion, as you work the iron from the center of the spar to the root and suggestion of the wing.
+Press gently with the iron, permitting the heat (not pressure) to trigger the adhesive and bond the covering to the peak.
+Ideally, the covering will naturally lay flat versus the whole surface area with a minimum of wrinkles.

 Covering a Solid-Sheeted Wing:

-If covering a solid-sheeted wing, work from the center of the spar external to the routing edge and after that to the leading edge as shown, using the iron at 220°F. If a wrinkle develops, the covering can be carefully raised and reapplied.
+If covering a solid-sheeted wing, work from the center of the spar outside to the trailing edge and after that to the leading edge as shown, using the iron at 220°F. If a wrinkle develops, the covering can be carefully raised and reapplied.

 Covering an Open-Structure Wing:

-If covering an open-structure wing, work from the spar toward the routing edge, gently moving the iron (set at 220°) toward the routing edge with the iron getting in touch with two ribs.
-Using your iron, adhere the covering to the staying ribs, pursuing the pointer and the root.
-Now complete the open structure leading edge, using the same technique.
-If the leading edge is sheeted, then follow the method listed above under “Covering a Solid-Sheeted Wing.”
+If covering an open-structure wing, work from the spar towards the trailing edge, gently sliding the iron (set at 220°) towards the trailing edge with the iron getting in touch with 2 ribs.
+Using your iron, adhere the covering to the remaining ribs, pursuing the suggestion and the root.
+Now finish the open structure leading edge, using the exact same approach.
+If the leading edge is sheeted, then follow the technique noted above under “Covering a Solid-Sheeted Wing.”

 Sealing the Edges:

-With the iron set to 220°F, seal the leading and routing edges.
-Using a straight edge and a sharp #11 pastime knife, carefully trim the excess covering from the leading and routing edge, allowing a minimum of a 1/4" overlap to twist around the leading and routing edge of the wing.
-Now seal the leading and routing edges firmly with the covering iron.
+With the iron set to 220°F, seal the leading and trailing edges.
+Using a straight edge and a sharp #11 pastime knife, carefully trim the excess covering from the leading and trailing edge, permitting a minimum of a 1/4" overlap to wrap around the leading and trailing edge of the wing.
+Now seal the leading and trailing edges safely with the covering iron.

-Depending on the quantity of the curvature of the wing pointer, high heat (as much as 350°F) may be had to diminish and stretch the covering to get rid of all the wrinkles.
-Preset the iron to 300°F. Pull and stretch the covering around the wing pointer while using heat with the iron.
-Remember, UltraCote® can be carefully raised and repositioned to help get rid of wrinkles.
-This feature is helpful, especially when covering greatly curved wing suggestions.
-Continue working, pulling, and warming the covering around the pointer until the covering is past the center of the pointer.
-It may be required to increase the temperature level of the iron to attain greater shrinkage to get rid of all wrinkles.
-Trim the excess covering using a #11 pastime knife, then reseal the covering on the wing pointer.
+Depending upon the amount of the curvature of the wing suggestion, high heat (approximately 350°F) may be needed to diminish and stretch the covering to remove all the wrinkles.
+Preset the iron to 300°F. Pull and stretch the covering around the wing suggestion while applying heat with the iron.
+Remember, UltraCote® can be carefully raised and repositioned to assist remove wrinkles.
+This function is useful, particularly when covering greatly curved wing ideas.
+Continue working, pulling, and heating the covering around the suggestion till the covering is past the center of the suggestion.
+It may be necessary to increase the temperature of the iron to attain higher shrinking to remove all wrinkles.
+Cut the excess covering using a #11 pastime knife, then reseal the covering on the wing suggestion.

-Pro Tip - If sealing the covering in tight locations such as corners or fillets, using the Hanger 9 ProTrim Sealing Tool is extremely helpful and leads to a professional finish.
+Pro Pointer - If sealing the covering in tight locations such as corners or fillets, using the Hanger 9 ProTrim Sealing Tool is extremely useful and results in a professional surface.

 Covering the Top of the Wing:

-Using the backing from the wing panel that you just covered as a template, cut a piece of UltraCote® to be applied to the top of the wing.
+Using the backing from the wing panel that you simply covered as a template, cut a piece of UltraCote® to be used to the top of the wing.

 Length: 6.5' (78")